notsnapback/openshift-sno-pxe-vagrant-lab/README.md

 dig +short test.apps.sno1.lab.local @<PXE_SERVER_IP>
 ```

+> Make sure to update resolv.conf file on the pxe server and add the <PXE_SERVER_IP>, or you could edit your hosts file if you'd prefer

 ## Configure the Forward Proxy

 We added a simple forward proxy (Squid) because even though the node was able to reach the Internet, the **cluster components and pods** also needed outbound HTTP/HTTPS during the install.
 During the installation the cluster components pull the OpenShift release and operator images, the Cluster Version Operator checks for updates, and the Insights Operator talks to `console.redhat.com`, which is why they need internet access.
 The cluster sends its outbound HTTP/HTTPS traffic through Squid (httpProxy/httpsProxy), while noProxy excludes internal ranges, so in-cluster traffic stays direct.